slds-lmu/i2ml/content/_index.md

 We also want this course not only to be open, but [open source](https://arxiv.org/pdf/2107.14330.pdf).

-__What is not covered:__ (1) Deep learning.
-(2) An in-depth coverage of optimization.
-We are working on separate open courses for both topics.
+__What is not covered:__ (1) An in-depth coverage of deep learning, we offer this in our course [Introduction to Deep Learning](https://slds-lmu.github.io/i2dl/).
+(2) An in-depth coverage of optimization - we are working on a separate course for optimization.